-It’s about time we talked about they in particular and gender-neutral pronouns as a whole, and it’s time we discussed why they’re important to binary and nonbinary folks alike.
+When Grammarly has the choice between digging in its heels on a language rule or adapting along with language, it adapts.
+So, let’s talk about they in particular and gender-neutral pronouns as a whole, and why they’re important to binary and nonbinary folks alike.

 First, Some Terminology

 Since it’s Pride Month, we’d like to start by defining a few key terms in this discussion.
-Here are four gender-related terms that you should know:
+Here are three gender-related terms that you should know:

 Gender: A set of cultural identities, expressions, and roles—traditionally categorized as feminine or masculine—that are assigned to people based on the interpretation of their bodies, and more specifically, their sexual and reproductive anatomy.
 Since gender is a social construction, it is possible for people to reject or modify the assignments given to them and develop something that feels truer and more just to themselves.